 Stewart L. Whitson earned a Juris Doctorate degree from the University of Minnesota in 2010, and a Master’s degree from George Washington University in 2016.
-He currently serves as a Unit Chief in the FBI’s Counterterrorism Division.
+He currently serves as an Assistant Section Chief in the FBI’s Directorate of Intelligence (DI).

 Prior to joining the FBI, Mr. Whitson served as a U.S. Army Infantry Officer, personally leading more than 300 combat missions in Baghdad, Iraq.
 While overseas, Mr. Whitson routinely met with Iraqi political and religious leaders to promote peace and facilitate construction and humanitarian projects.
 In addition, Mr. Whitson planned and led more than 22 joint missions with the Iraqi Army, as well as an operation that resulted in the successful rescue of an Iraqi hostage.